 The mess of the split screen.
 Level 256 of Pacman

 So, do those three things, and six hours or so later, you get your perfect score of 3,333,360.

 But what many people don’t appreciate, is that whilst anyone can get a perfect game of Pac-Man – all the patterns are out there on YouTube if you can be bothered to learn them – not everyone can actually play the game to the point where you can manipulate the ghosts at will and put them where you need them to be in order to max out the game.

-The score submitted should have got Jon to the UK arcade game championships back then, but Pac-Man was already seen as too out of date to be included so it went nowhere (trivia fact: Julian Rignall himself won that tournament).
+The score submitted should have got Jon to the UK arcade game championships back then, but Pac-Man was already seen as too out of date to be included so it went nowhere.

 But it was moot.
 Because shortly afterwards, everything went away.

 Everyone stopped going to the arcades.
 Pac-Man was sent to the dump along with his arcade relatives QBert, DigDug and Mappy.
-Las Vegas arcade closed down and Jon got some O Levels and started his adult life.
+Jon’s local arcade Las Vegas closed down and he got some qualifications and started his adult life.

-Fast-forward 25 years and through a series of weird coincidences (no I can’t be bothered to explain) Jon discovers an old Pac-Man cabaret cabinet in a barn.
+Fast-forward 25 years and through a series of weird coincidences (long story for another time) Jon discovers an old Pac-Man cabaret cabinet in a barn.
 He buys it and decides to restore it to its former glory with intent to start playing again.

 “It was unfinished business” explains Jon.
 “I knew the game pretty well, but there was still more to do.
 I had to get to the end – complete it”.
 Jon had read about a certain Billy Mitchell who in July 1999 achieved the impossible – a perfect game of Pac-Man.
 Every dot, power pill, ghost, fruit bonus right up to the split screen at level 256, where the game craps out and ends.
 This culminates in a score of 3,333,360 – the ultimate game.